JimFFM/ml-hackathon-2021/README.md

 [Virtual on November 12-19, 2021](https://github.com/virtualmlnet/hackathon-2021)

-# What we have done
+# What we have done:

 ## Deliverable 1:
 - The GymGodot is being tested ONLY on Linux & Godot 3.3